isomerpages/govtech-gobusiness-main/_epjs/resources-and-toolkits/videos-and-articles.md

 #### Study on Returns to Employer-Sponsored Training

-A Study by MTI and SSG found that employers-sponsored training leads to better business outcomes.
-Companies that invest in training their employees enjoy improvements in revenue, productivity, and staff retention
+A study by MTI and SSG found that employer-sponsored training leads to better business outcomes.
+Companies that invest in training their employees enjoy improvements in revenue, productivity, and staff retention.

-[Read more (PDF, 195 KB)](https://go.gov.sg/tk-sfwchemicals){:target="_blank"}{:rel="noopener"}
+[Read more (PDF, 195 KB)](https://www.enterprisejobskills.gov.sg/content/resources/epjs-mti-ssg-study-aug21.pdf){:target="_blank"}{:rel="noopener"}

 ---